lopter/lightsd/README.rst

 Documentation
 -------------

-lightsd is packaged for Mac OS X and Arch Linux with OpenWrt coming out later this year.
+lightsd is packaged for Mac OS X, Arch Linux, Debian based systems and OpenWRT.
 Checkout http://lightsd.readthedocs.org/en/latest/ for installation instructions and a walk-through some interactive examples.

 Requirements
 ------------